stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

-"Have either of you ever worked in sales?
+>"Have either of you ever worked in sales?
 As in: Were any of Trexel's techniques inspired by real-life experiences?"

 #### TIM

 Oh, dear me.
-Yes. __[Ben laughs]__ Oh, __[sings]__ ♪ a tale as old as time. __[Ben chuckles]__ A song as old as rhyme.
-Sales is a hell hole! ♫ Uh, yeah.
-I've largely had sales-based jobs, because I have no real skills, __[chuckles]__ and therefore sales is the only place for Tim to make money! __[chuckles]__ I remember when we sat down to plot that, and I think I looked at old documents that I'd had shared with me from old jobs--
+Yes. __[Ben laughs]__ Oh, _(sings)_ ♪ a tale as old as time. __[Ben chuckles]__ A song as old as rhyme.
+Sales is a hell hole! ♫ Yeah, I've largely had sales-based jobs, because I have no real skills, __[chuckles]__ and therefore, sales is the only place for Tim to make money! __[chuckles]__ I remember when we sat down to plot that, and I think I looked at old documents that I'd had shared with me from old jobs--

 #### BEN